rackerlabs/docs-dxp-handbook/docs/pre-go-live/onboarding-timeline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The RAS Digital Experience team uses internal Rackspace project management tools as well as our ticketing system to track your implementation.
+The RAS Digital Experience team uses internal Rackspace project management tools, as well as our ticketing system to track your implementation.
 Project identification and creation is an internal milestone associated with populating Rackspace product management tools with project tasks.
-There is nothing that you need to do to reach this milestone.
+You don't need to do anything to reach this milestone.

 Information library data collection